radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 >[!warning]
 >Processing nested groups is not efficient and is not enabled by default.
 When nested groups are used in RadiantOne ACLs for access controls, many recursive searches are required.
 Large groups with a mix of many members including other groups as members can have poor performance.
 Use nested groups with caution and validate your use case with performance testing to ensure response times meet your needs.

+## Enable RootDSE ACI

+If you want to remove public access to the RootDSE, check the Enable RootDSE ACI option after you delete the default global read access ACI.
+This denies access to the RootDSE to everyone except cn=directory manager.